AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Multivehicle Households

 Whereas most insurance policies charge the same premium every month, Milewise rates are variable and can change from month to month depending on how much you drive and what your rates are.
-Milewise bases rates on factors such as driver age, vehicle type, and driver profile and history, much like with a traditional auto insurance policy.
+Much like a traditional auto insurance policy, Milewise bases rates on factors such as driver age, vehicle type, and driver profile and history.
 Car insurance for young drivers is more expensive, as are premiums for drivers with poor credit.

-In Arizona, Florida, Massachusetts, Minnesota, Missouri, Oklahoma, Pennsylvania, South Carolina, Texas, and Wisconsin, these rates fluctuate based on your driving behavior.
+Drivers with a clean record will have access to cheaper car insurance rates compared to those with tickets or accidents on their driving record.
+This is because having an at-fault accident on your record increases the likelihood of filing future claims, which can result in higher insurance premiums.
+In Arizona, Minnesota, Missouri, Oklahoma, Pennsylvania, South Carolina, and Wisconsin, your rates may fluctuate up or down based on your driving behavior.
 They can increase if you go over 80 mph, brake suddenly (slowing down more than eight mph in one second), or drive between 11 p.m. and 4 a.m.

 Allstate recommends you keep your tracking device plugged in even for unlimited vehicles so you can receive personalized driving feedback, account details, and Allstate rewards points.